platonlov/aiogram/README.md

-# aiogram
+# Aiogram
 This repository is about my project of my aiogram telegram bot

-# Now there is no my project files but soon I will add them to this repository
+# This project was created just for education and only for education this moment.
+Soon I will make a good project